-Dr. Louis V. Avioli
+Louis V. Avioli, MD

-Dr. Avioli’s research focused on the causes of bone loss in postmenopausal women and the elderly, and in these early and pioneering years, he contributed to clarify the role of vitamin D in regulating calcium metabolism.
+Avioli’s research focused on the causes of bone loss in postmenopausal women and the elderly, and in these early and pioneering years, he contributed to clarify the role of vitamin D in regulating calcium metabolism.

 With his early trainees, Drs.
-Stanley Birge, Lewis Chase, John Haddad and Theodore Hahn, Dr. Avioli discovered the importance of key vitamin D metabolites in regulating intestinal calcium absorption and bone mineralization; recognized the negative effects of antiepileptics, in particular barbiturates, on vitamin D metabolism; and established the first radio-competitive methods to measure 25-hydroxy vitamin D in the blood, an assay that became the mainstay diagnostic test for vitamin D status.
+Stanley Birge, Lewis Chase, John Haddad, and Theodore Hahn, Avioli discovered the importance of key vitamin D metabolites in regulating intestinal calcium absorption and bone mineralization; recognized the negative effects of antiepileptics, in particular barbiturates, on vitamin D metabolism; and established the first radio-competitive methods to measure 25-hydroxy vitamin D in the blood, an assay that became the mainstay diagnostic test for vitamin D status.

 A new division

-The strong focus on metabolic bone disorders by the Jewish Hospital endocrinologists and their highly successful, pioneering clinical research led the Department of Medicine to establish, in 1975, a new Division of Endocrinology and Bone and Mineral Metabolism at Jewish Hospital under Dr. Avioli’s leadership.
+The strong focus on metabolic bone disorders by the Jewish Hospital endocrinologists and their highly successful, pioneering clinical research led the Department of Medicine to establish, in 1975, a new Division of Endocrinology and Bone and Mineral Metabolism at Jewish Hospital under Avioli’s leadership.

 Training new leaders

-The nineteen-seventies were times of fast growth and seminal discoveries in this field, and the newly formed Division distinguished itself with important scientific contributions as well as a premier training center for physicians and researchers interested in this new field.
+The nineteen-seventies were times of fast growth and seminal discoveries in this field, and the newly formed division distinguished itself with important scientific contributions as well as a premier training center for physicians and researchers interested in this new field.

-These inroads were made possible by the development of new bone histomorphometric methods that allowed assessment of bone cell activity in bone biopsies.
+These inroads were made possible by the development of new bone histomorphometric methods that allowed the assessment of bone cell activity in bone biopsies.

-In those years, Dr. William Peck, then Physician-in-Chief of Jewish Hospital and later Dean of the Medical School was also an active member of the “bone group” at Washington University, and already an authority in osteoporosis.
+In those years, William Peck, MD, then Physician-in-Chief of Jewish Hospital and later Dean of the Medical School was also an active member of the “bone group” at Washington University, and already an authority in osteoporosis.
 His laboratory would be the first to establish and utilize the calvaria cell culture model to elucidate the steps of the osteoblast differentiation program.